judycurie/judy/docs/assignments/week07.md

 ![](../images/week07/WhatsApp Image 2023-03-15 at 01.41.01x.jpeg)
 ## Problems/Questions/Dilemas
 1. The main frames of the deckchar should be directly connected for stability.
-2. The flexible parts
-3. This design could be adjusted to work as onced-assembled furniture.
+2. This design could be adjusted to work as onced-assembled furniture.
 The foldable design would rather require hinges, as with material fatigue the bend parts would eventually break.
-4. The more layers would have the plywood - the better (for flexible parts).
+3. The more layers would have the plywood - the better (for flexible parts).
-5. The flex pattern require more research - perhaps the back part can be connected in the middle for more stability.
+4. The flex pattern require more research - perhaps the back part can be connected in the middle for more stability -> seperating the g-code in more jobs cutting first part of the pattern lines, and and the end the second part -> or installing the bridges.
-6. Planning for the toolpath requires more thought to stabilize the flex part during cutting without nails.
+5. Planning for the toolpath requires more thought to stabilize the flex part during cutting without nails.
-7. Some of polylines should be connected to enable machine cut the whole layout as one step of depth.
+6. Some of polylines should be connected to enable machine cut the whole layout as one step of depth.

 __________________________________________
 ## Files